-David McKay has been painting on a full-time basis in Fredericton, New Brunswick for almost fifty years.
+David McKay has been painting on a full-time basis in Fredericton, New Brunswick for fifty years.
 He graduated from Fredericton High School and the Saint John Institute of Technology and is self-taught as an artist.

 Early in his career, McKay established himself by exhibiting in regional art galleries and as early as 1976 began showing in Montreal and Toronto.
 Also in 1976, he was included in an internationally touring exhibition titled Atlantic Coast that was organized by the National Gallery of Canada.